 - To utilise local mathematical expertise to introduce more advanced abstract and practical applications of mathematics in an accessible and enjoyable fashion.

 - To promote mathematical success with the children, which in turn leads to enjoyment and interest in the subject at a young age, encouraging them to become the mathematicians, scientists, engineers, and actuaries etc of the future.

 The current course has run for over 10 years.
 The teacher expanded a local programme offered by a former colleague.
-The programme has been adopted by other teachers and used in further State schools; formerly in Luton and currently in Grantham.

 At the end of the program each child receives a maths based book in recognition of attendance and completion of the course.

 Feedback is sought each year from the children and their parents, who provide positive responses to the programme provided.
 Year 6 children are stimulated to enjoy the challenges of Mathematics, with the view to promoting interest and success in the future.

 Approximately 18 children attend each of the 1 hour sessions, twelve of which have been planned for this academic year.

 Some Lower Sixth (Year 12) pupils have assisted in past years.

 Twelve one hour weekly sessions, run between November and March.